 Polish Reuben Casserole

 Made this for a family reunion (polish!) and had to email the recipe to several people afterwards.
 Came out very good!

-I did add 2 cups of mushrooms just for a slight variation the second time I made it.
+A great comfort dish, easy to make and delicious!I did add 2 cups of mushrooms just for a slight variation the second time I made it.
 It's a keeper recipe!!
 Thank you.

 I prefer Bavarian sauerkraut,It is sweeter and most of the time it has caraway (not rye) seed in them.You hardly have to rinse it.Bush Bavarian Sauerkraut is the best.